llfrometa89/poc-scala-geohash/docs/Solution.md

 - [Known issue](https://github.com/StuartHiring/scala-test-llfrometa89/blob/master/docs/Solution.md#known-issue)
 - [How to contribute](https://github.com/StuartHiring/scala-test-llfrometa89/blob/master/docs/Solution.md#how-to-contribute)

+### Requirements
+- Install `sbt` 1.7.x or later.
+Also, you can use the [sbt-extra](https://raw.githubusercontent.com/dwijnand/sbt-extras/master/sbt) tool present in this repository-e.g `~$ ./sbt compile`
+- Install `java` 11 or later.
+Yeah, this component is compatible with `Java 17` in the LST version `Eclipse Adoptium Java 17.0.3`

 ### Terminology
 - `F[_]` is a functional programming feature called type constructor used in higher kinded type definition.